Notes on rational chain connectedness: Introduction

 \begin{cor}[{\cite[Corollary~1.3]{hacon-mckernan}}] Let $X$ be a normal complex variety and let $\Delta$ be an effective $\mathbb R$-divisor on $X$ such that $K_X+\Delta$ is $\mathbb R$-Cartier.
 Let $f \colon X \to S$ be a projective morphism between normal complex varieties.
 Assume that: \begin{itemize} \item[(1)] $(X,\Delta)$ is kawamata log terminal, $-(K_X+\Delta)$ is $f$-nef, and $-K_X$ is $f$-big; or \item[(2)] $(X,\Delta)$ is log canonical and $-(K_X+\Delta)$ is $f$-ample. \end{itemize} Then every connected component of every fiber of $f$ is rationally chain connected. \end{cor}

 \begin{ack} This work was partially supported by JSPS KAKENHI Grant Numbers JP21H04994 and JP23K20787.
-The author would like to express his sincere gratitude to Yoshinori Gongyo, Chuanjing Zhang, Shiyu Zhang, and Xi Zhang for their valuable comments and suggestions. \end{ack}
+The author would like to express his sincere gratitude to Yoshinori Gongyo, Chuanjing Zhang, Shiyu Zhang, and Xi Zhang for their valuable comments and suggestions.
+The author would also like to thank Stefano Filipazzi and Nikolaos Tsakanikas for pointing out an error in Lemma~\ref{p-lem4.2} and for their helpful comments.
+Finally, the author would like to thank the anonymous referee for many valuable comments and suggestions, which greatly improved the presentation of this paper. \end{ack}

-We follow \cite{fujino-foundations} for the basic definitions and notation of the minimal model program.
+We follow \cite{fujino-fundamental} and \cite{fujino-foundations} for the basic definitions and notation of the minimal model program.
 For the complex analytic setting, we refer to \cite{fujino-minimal} and \cite{fujino-cone}.
 For the basic properties of uniruled, rationally connected, and rationally chain connected varieties, we follow \cite{debarre} and \cite{kollar}.
 Throughout this paper, all algebraic varieties are defined over $\mathbb{C}$.